 The Organization maintains an investment portfolio which may include money market funds, equity securities and corporate bonds that are reported at fair value.
-As required by the FASB Accounting Standards Codification[TM], investment purchases are recorded at cost, or if donated at fair value on the date of donation.
+Investment purchases are recorded at cost, or if donated at fair value on the date of donation.
 Thereafter, investments are reported at their fair values in the Consolidated Statements of Financial Position.
 Net investment return (loss) is reported in the Consolidated Statements of Activities and consists of interest and dividend income, realized and unrealized capital gains and losses, less external and direct internal investment expenses.